 Kimbrell Settlers in United States in the 20th Century

-- Charles F. Kimbrell, aged 34, who emigrated to the United States, in 1912
+Charles F. Kimbrell, aged 34, who immigrated to the United States, in 1912

-- Charles F. Kimbrell, aged 34, who arrived in New York in 1912 aboard the ship "Panama" from Cristobal
+Charles F. Kimbrell, aged 34, who arrived in New York in 1912 aboard the ship "Panama" from Cristobal

 Seth A. Kimbrell, aged 28, who arrived in Cape Haiti, N.Y.C. in 1924 aboard the ship "Martinique" from New York, Antonio

-Seth A Kimbrell, aged 36, who emigrated to the United States, in 1924
+Seth A Kimbrell, aged 36, who immigrated to the United States, in 1924